-How Does Chronic Stress Affect Your Body?Dec.
+What Can Stress Do to Your Body?Dec.
 14, 2020 - Sheshe Giddens

 We all constantly feel stress — from family, work, illness and whatever circumstances life decides to throw at us next.

 In great times of need, cortisol, our main stress hormone, becomes the body's No. 1 sidekick — getting us ready to respond in a fight-or-flight situation.
-Adrenaline, another hormone activated by stress, gets our hearts pumping and our blood pressure up, causes our muscles tense and keeps our minds hyperfocused on the task at hand — just ask people who swear that they do their best work at the last minute.
+Adrenaline, another hormone activated by stress, gets our hearts pumping and our blood pressure up, causes our muscles tense and keeps our minds hyper-focused on the task at hand — just ask people who swear that they do their best work at the last minute.